ReallySecureShell/Simple_Encryption_Setup/README.md

 ### Partition Layout

 Before we can start encrypting we need to check the partition layouts on your device.

-Load into the Clonezilla terminal and the below command:
+To get all the partitions on the device run:

     lsblk

+Ignore `loop0`, it's the Clonezilla drive.

+First we need to `determine which partition stores your / directory`.
+To do this you can either:

+* Keep mounting partitions ONE AT A TIME into /mnt: sudo mount /PARTITION /mnt (Replace PARTITION with the partitions from the lsblk command).
+Once you've mounted and checked a partition you can unmount it with: `sudo umount /mnt`

+* Mount the / partition if you know it.

+* Reboot into your system: cat /etc/fstab then take a picture of the output with your phone.
+Then boot back into the Clonezilla shell (option to boot into shell is the screen just after picking the keyboard).

 ## Limitations